The-Known-Galaxy/archives/sith/factions/nightbrothers/nightbrothers.md

 Clan Mother Talzin said that they were powerful warriors, but lacked the ability to balance conflicting energies that came from the Twin Gods.
 She also thought that males were simpler and more beastlike than females.

 # Section Two

 Decades before the Clone Wars, a small group of male Zabrak were brought over from Rattatak during a pirate raid.
 The Nightsisters realized that they could interbreed with the Zabraks, which led to the creation of the Dathomirians.
 The Nightsisters isolated the Zabraks to a small section of the planet where they could be summoned when needed.
 The Shaman of the Nightsisters, Talzin, restricted the use of males once she became the leader of all Nightsister covens.
 She later decided to keep the sisters and brothers separated.
 The Sith Lord, Darth Maul, was formerly a Nightbrother before being taken by Darth Sidious to be his apprentice.
-During the Clone Wars, the Nightsisters trained Savage Opress, Maul’s blood brother.
+During the Clone Wars, the Nightsisters trained Savage Opress, Maulâ€™s blood brother.
-Opress was also next in line to replace Asajj Ventress as Count Dooku’s apprentice.
+Opress was also next in line to replace Asajj Ventress as Count Dookuâ€™s apprentice.
 Ventress recognized the Nightbrothers as adequate fighters, but felt that they were not represented very well in isolation.
-Her opinion was contrary to Mother Talzin’s view, that they could learn and achieve a lot under the direct tutelage of a Nightsister.
+Her opinion was contrary to Mother Talzinâ€™s view, that they could learn and achieve a lot under the direct tutelage of a Nightsister.